reserve-protocol/reserve-index-dtf/README.md

 When an auction is started, the `low` and `high` prices for both assets are used to calculate a `startPrice` and `endPrice` for the auction, with the `startPrice` representing the most-optimistic price and `endPrice` representing the most-pessimistic price.

-If `RebalanceControl.priceControl` is set, the `AUCTION_LAUNCHER` can select a subset price range of the overall `low-high` range to use for each auction.
-This grants an additional responsibility to the `AUCTION_LAUNCHER` that allows them to achieve better execution but also grants them the ability to begin auctions at dishonest prices that clear immediately to MEV searchers.
+If `RebalanceControl.priceControl == PriceControl.PARTIAL`, the `AUCTION_LAUNCHER` can select a subset price range of the overall `low-high` range to use for each auction.
+This grants an additional responsibility to the `AUCTION_LAUNCHER` that allows them to achieve better execution but also grants them the ability to begin auctions at dishonest prices that leak value to MEV searchers once the auction starts and a gas war begins.

+If `RebalanceControl.priceControl == PriceControl.ATOMIC_SWAP`, the `AUCTION_LAUNCHER` can go further and perform atomic swaps at fixed prices as long as it is within the pre-approved `low-high` range.
+This lets an `AUCTION_LAUNCHER` set the clearing price as well as internalize MEV associated with pricing, preventing the auction altogether.

 ###### Price Curve